History of the foreign policy of the United States: Nicaraguan canal

-President Buchanan, 1857-1861
+President Buchanan, 1857–1861

 Buchanan had a great deal of experience in foreign policy and entered the White House with an ambitious foreign policy, but he and Secretary of State Lewis Cass had very little success.
 The primary obstacle was opposition from Congress.
 His ambitions centered around establishing American hegemony over Central America at the expense of Great Britain.
-He hoped to re-negotiate the Clayton-Bulwer Treaty, which he viewed as a mistake that limited U.S. influence in the region.
+He hoped to re-negotiate the Clayton–Bulwer Treaty, which he viewed as a mistake that limited U.S. influence in the region.
 He also sought to establish American protectorates over the Mexican states of Chihuahua and Sonora, In part as a destination for Mormons.

 Aware of the decrepit state of the Spanish Empire, he hoped to finally achieve his long-term goal of acquiring Cuba, where slavery still flourished.
 After long negotiations with the British, he convinced them to agree to cede the Bay Islands to Honduras and the Mosquito Coast to Nicaragua.
 However, Buchanan's ambitions in Cuba and Mexico were blocked in the House of Representatives where the anti-slavery forces strenuously opposed any move to acquire new slave territory.
 Buchanan was assisted by his ally Senator John Slidell (D.-Louisiana).
 But Senator Stephen Douglas, a bitter enemy of Buchanan inside the Democratic Party, worked hard to frustrate Buchanan's foreign-policy.

 Buchanan tried to purchase Alaska from Russia, possibly as a colony for Mormon settlers, but the U.S. and Russia were unable to agree upon a price.

-In China, despite not taking direct part in the Second Opium War, the Buchanan administration won trade concessions.
-The president relied on William Bradford Reed (1806–1876) his Minister to China in 1857–58.
+In China, the U.S. did not take direct part in the Second Opium War, but the Buchanan administration did gain trade concessions.
+The president relied on William Bradford Reed (1806–1876) his Minister to China in 1857–1858.
 A former Whig, Reed had persuaded many old-line Whigs to support Buchanan in the 1856 campaign.
 The Treaty of Tientsin (1858) granted American diplomats the right to reside in Peking, reduced tariff levels for American goods, and guaranteed the free exercise of religion by foreigners in China.
 Reed developed some of the roots of the Open Door Policy that came to fruition 40 years later.

 In 1858, Buchanan was angered by "A most unprovoked, unwarrantable, and dastardly attack" and ordered the Paraguay expedition.
 Its successful mission was to punish Paraguay for firing on the USS Water Witch which was on a scientific expedition.
 Paraguay apologized and paid an indemnity.